 There is more than one Light Select render element that includes light object [object]/environment lighting/sunlight.
 LightMix result might come out too bright because of this.
 The render elements are [list].

-This message appears if a single light (light object, mesh with Corona Light mtl, environment light, or sunlight) is assigned to multiple CShading_LightSelect render elements at the same time.
+This message appears if a single light source (a light object, mesh with Corona Light mtl, environment light, or sunlight) is assigned to multiple CShading_LightSelect render elements at the same time.

-Assigning a light to a LightSelect render element is required to make it possible to adjust that light's intensity and color using the LightMix tool.
-Having some lights in scene which are not assigned to any LightSelect element is not an error - in such case the rendered image will come out correct, although it will not be possible to alter those unassigned lights in LightMix.
-But if a light is duplicated (assigned to more than one LightSelect element at the same time), then it results in incorrect (too bright) LightMix output.
+Assigning a light source to a LightSelect render element is required to make it possible to adjust that light source's intensity and color through LightMix.
+Having some lights in the scene which are not assigned to any LightSelect element is not an error - in such case the rendered image will come out correct, although you will not be able to alter those unassigned lights in LightMix.
+But if a light is duplicated (assigned to more than one LightSelect element at a time), then it results in incorrect (too bright) LightMix output.

-- Use "Setup LightMix Elements" button in Render Setup > Scene> Setup Lightmix to automatically create LightMix elements based on all scene light groups (this will automatically get rid of any duplicates)
+- Use the "Setup LightMix Elements" button in Render Setup > Scene> Setup Lightmix to automatically create LightMix elements based on all scene light groups (this will automatically get rid of any duplicates):

 "Setup LightMix" button

-- Make sure that each light is assigned to one CShading_LightSelect element only by reviewing them manually in Render Elements list
+- Make sure that each light is assigned to one CShading_LightSelect element only by reviewing them manually in the Render Elements list.

-Removing the "Wall light 4 (duplicate)" LightSelect element fixes the issue and now all of the lights have the same intensity:
+Removing the "Wall light 4 (duplicate)" LightSelect element fixes the issue and now all of the lights have the same intensity as expected: